 There is no ideal width and plant community for buffer zones.
-A buffer zone 50 feet wide with desirable vegetation may provide significant protection of a perennial stream, water body or wetland.
-Adjustments can be made to account for the purpose(s) of the buffer and landscape characteristics.
+The width of the buffer zone should be designed with desirable vegetation to provide significant protection of a perennial stream, water body or wetland.
+The purpose(s) of the buffer and landscape characteristics should determine the width of the buffer needed.